Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: Measurement Method and Setup

 \section{Measurement Method and Setup}

-We analyze QUIC~Internet background radiation (IBR) to learn about QUIC~deployments.
-We consider two perspectives, \one the local QUIC stack in use and its configuration, and \two larger infrastructure deployments of distributed QUIC~servers.
+We analyze five datasets of QUIC~Internet background radiation (IBR) from the UCSD IPv4 network telescope, each covers one month of traffic from 2021 to 2025.
+QUIC flow records from a European National Research and Education Network~(NREN) and active measurements allow us to verify our observations.
+We consider two perspectives, \one QUIC stack configurations and \two larger infrastructure deployments of distributed QUIC~servers.